gedw99/sc-gio/README.md

 ## Aims

-- Reproducibility: GUI, Logic and Data all in one place, allowing sciences to review eac others work.
+- Reproducibility: GUI, Logic and Data all in one place, allowing Scienists to review each others work.

 - Accessibility: Easy to use, and run locally in your Lab , with a Public Entry point to allow the public to participate.

 - Secure: Accounts to control who can see and do what.

 Its very much a work in progress as we try approaches out.

 Its made up of an Editor and Renderer.

 ## Editor